Introduction

 2. Can I apply to both the Weekend and Evening programs at the same time?

-No. Nearly 80% of people in the Weekend MBA program live outside of Chicago and commute weekly for classes.
+No, the majority of Weekend MBA students live outside Chicago and commute for classes.

 Conclusion